code-with-amitk/Code-examples/System-Design/Concepts/Terms/README.md

   - Add redundancy to the individual hardware components.
 Disks may be set up in a RAID configuration.
   - Servers may have dual power supplies and hot-swappable CPUs, and datacenters may have batteries and diesel generators for backup power.
   - When one component dies, the redundant component can take its place while the broken component is replaced.

+<a name=rt></a>
+### Response Time
+- Measured as a round trip time ie time taken for packet to reach dest and ACK to come to source again.
+- The response time is what the client sees, includes (actual time to process the request (the service time), network delays and queueing delays).

 <a name=sc></a>
 ### Scalability